ayush-lab/ayush-lab/README.md

 - 💬 &nbsp; Ask me anything about MERN (preferably React).
 - 📫 &nbsp; Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/ayushimpulse/)
 - 🌱 &nbsp; When I am free, I love to play badminton or read about finance.
-- 🌱 &nbsp; Best quote: Know something of everything and everything of something.
 - 📫 &nbsp; How to reach me **ayush.verma8750@gmail.com**

 ### Connect With Me On :